 Not according to actual science:

-- A survey from Citigroup and Seventeen Magazine found that almost 80 percent of students take at least a part-time job during the school year—a higher rate than ever before.
+- According to Citigroup and Seventeen Magazine, almost 80 percent of students take at least a part-time job during the school year.
+This is a higher rate than ever before.

-- The Wharton School of Business surveyed its students in 1992 and in 2012: in 1992, the grads estimated they’d be working an average of 58 hours a week after graduation; in 2012, they guessed an average of 72 hours.
-In 1992, 78% of the class planned to have children, compared to only 42% in 2012—yet the percentage of students who wanted children was the same.
+- The Wharton School of Business surveyed its students in 1992 and in 2012.
+The 1992 grads estimated they’d be working an average of 58 hours a week after graduation.
+In 2012, they guessed an average of 72 hours.
+For the grads in 1992, 78% of the class planned to have children, compared to only 42% in 2012.
+What’s interesting is the percentage of students who wanted children was the same.
 The study’s author, Stewart Friedman, explains that today’s students couldn’t reconcile the hours they anticipated working with building a family.

-- According to research by Bentley University, more than half of millennials are willing to work long hours and weekends to achieve career success.
+- According to Bentley University, more than half of millennials are willing to work long hours and weekends to achieve career success.